KNME-TV

-KNME-TV (channel 5), branded New Mexico PBS or NM PBS, is a PBS member television station in Albuquerque, New Mexico, United States.
-Jointly owned by the University of New Mexico and Albuquerque Public Schools, it is a sister station to Santa Fe–licensed KNMD-TV (channel 5).
+KNME-TV (channel 5), branded as New Mexico PBS or NMPBS, is a PBS member television station in Albuquerque, New Mexico, United States.
+Jointly owned by the University of New Mexico (UNM) and Albuquerque Public Schools (APS), it is a sister station to Santa Fe–licensed KNMD-TV (channel 5).
 The two stations share studios on UNM's North Campus on University Boulevard Northeast in Albuquerque; KNME-TV's transmitter is located atop Sandia Crest.